-- A. Long-Term Disability Insurance: The County will pay directly to RSA on or before the first date of each month an amount equal to fourteen dollars (\$14.00) times the number of eligible employees in the Unit per pay period excluding free pay periods (the third pay day for any month with three pay days).
-Those monies shall be applied by RSA toward the payment of premiums for long-term disability and other health and welfare benefits for those employees under a plan or plans selected by RSA. - B. Deferred Compensation: The County shall accept lump sum payments of accumulated vacation, sick leave, holiday and compensation time upon retirement up to the maximum contribution total in any one (1) (calendar year) in accordance with the Internal Revenue Service (IRS) guidelines. - C. Flexible Spending Accounts: Effective January 1, 2020 employees are permitted to contribute to the County's Healthcare and Dependent Care FSA to the maximum permitted by law.
+A. Long-Term Disability Insurance: The County will pay directly to RSA on or before the first date of each month an amount equal to thirty dollars (\$30.00) times the number of eligible employees in the Unit per pay period excluding free pay periods (the third pay day for any month with three pay days).
+Those monies shall be applied by RSA toward the payment of premiums for long-term disability and other health and welfare benefits for those employees under a plan or plans selected by RSA.

+- B. Deferred Compensation: The County shall accept lump sum payments of accumulated vacation, sick leave, holiday and compensation time upon retirement up to the maximum contribution total in any one (1) (calendar year) in accordance with the Internal Revenue Service (IRS) guidelines. - C. Flexible Spending Accounts: Employees are permitted to contribute to the County's Healthcare and Dependent Care FSA to the maximum permitted by law.
 During open enrollment, employees will not know if the maximum permitted by law will be increased for the following calendar year because the IRS does not announce the following calendar year maximums for Healthcare and Dependent Care FSA contributions until November.
 If employees choose the maximum permitted by law, any increases permitted by IRS will be deducted from the employee for the following calendar year.
-If the employee chooses to deduct an actual dollar amount (as opposed to the maximum permitted by law), the County will notify those employees of the IRS's increases for the following calendar year to give the employee to ability to choose to increase their deduction for the following calendar year up to the maximum permitted by law.
+If the employee chooses to deduct an actual dollar amount (as opposed to the maximum permitted by law), the County will notify those employees of the IRS's increases for the following calendar year to give the employee to ability to choose to increase their deduction for the following calendar year up to the maximum permitted by law. - D. Wellness Program: The County will pay directly to RSA on or before the first day of each month an amount equal to five dollars and seventy cents (\$5.70) times the number of employees in the Corrections Unit (CU) per pay period (excluding free pay periods, which is the third pay period for any month with three pay days).
+Those monies shall be applied by RSA toward the costs incurred by RSA to administer an employee wellness program.